 The homemade sauce and meatballs contain lots of veggies, and you can add whatever veg you have in your fridge or freezer.

 Serving the meatballs with pasta ensures your toddler will be getting some slow release carbohydrates to give them lots of energy to play and for brain power.

-You could even sprinkle a cheese bit of cheese on the top for a helping of dairy, high in calcium.
+You could even sprinkle a bit of cheese on the top for a helping of dairy, high in calcium.

 Did you know beetroot is in season in September?
 Where possible, we should try to eat seasonally as not only is it better for the environment, and fresher, but it can help your child learn about food and where it comes from.

-Why not set a family challenger to try a new seasonal veg that you haven’t tried before?
+Why not set a family challenge to try a new seasonal veg that you haven’t tried before?
 Beetroot also makes an awesome ‘tattoo’ – just cut the beetroot in half and into the shape of your choice!

 Beetroot is a sweet root vegetable, and unpickled has a similar texture to carrot.
 It’s packed with essential nutrients such as fibre, folate, manganese, potassium, iron and vitamin C.

 If you look at any children’s menu in a restaurant you will usually see ‘chicken nuggets and chips’.
 But you can make your own much healthier version from fresh ingredients.